grace1501/library-cli-library-from-heather/README.md

-# ruby-cli-template

-Use this repository as a template for your Ruby CLI (command line interface) project.

-- Ruby version: `3.2.1`

-This program will help libraries to categorize books and organize books
+This program will help libraries to categorize books and organize books.

+As a user, I want to view the library of books by genre As a user, I want to view the entire library of books As a user, I want to add a book to the library
+As a user, I want to exit the library